Blis to empower world's largest brands and agencies to target customers at scale in the post-cookie world

 - By combining rich location insight with other real-world and online data, Blis will deliver new way of targeting that changes the way it plans and buys media

-LONDON, March 30, 2021 /PRNewswire/ -- Today, Blis, the pioneer of privacy-first location-powered advertising, announces the launch of its new product suite, which will enable the world's largest brands and agencies to target their customers at scale in the post-cookie world and still achieve key outcomes.
+SYDNEY, March 31, 2021 /PRNewswire/ -- Today, Blis, the pioneer of privacy-first location-powered advertising, announces the launch of its new product suite, which will enable the world's largest brands and agencies to target their customers at scale in the post-cookie world and still achieve key outcomes.

 As the industry pivots away from targeting based on IDs and personal data, brands need to find new ways to drive key business outcomes through personalised and high-performing digital advertising.
 Indeed recent research* has revealed that 78% of senior marketers are concerned or very concerned by the loss of cookies, whilst 61% feel the same about the disappearance of IDFAs.
 When questioned about what concerned them the most, 37% cited that it was a combination of factors including, the ability to effectively plan intelligent campaign strategies, run targeted and personalised campaigns at scale and effectively measure campaign performance.